Batman (serial): Production

 The serial was made at the height of World War II and, like numerous works of popular American fiction of the time, contains anti-Axis powers sentiments and dialogue reflecting anti-Japanese sentiment.
 Early narration in the first chapter (at minute 9:20–9:30) references the U.S. government policy of Japanese American internment to explain the abandoned neighborhood where Daka's headquarters are located in Little Tokyo in Gotham.

 Just like many other contemporary serials, Batman also suffered from a low budget.
 No attempt was made to create the Batmobile, so a black 1939 Cadillac Series 61 convertible was used, chauffeured by Alfred when Bruce Wayne and Dick Grayson were either in their civilian or Batman and Robin identities.
 It is driven "top-up" when it is the Batmobile, and "top-down" when it is Bruce Wayne's car.
 Batman's hometown of Gotham City, analogous to New York in the comics, becomes analogous to Los Angeles in the film.

 While many serials made changes as part of their adaptation, Batman fared better than most, with only minor changes.
-In this serial special utility belts were worn but never used, the villain was not taken from the comics' stories, there was no Batmobile, and Batman was a secret government agent instead of an independent, crime-fighting vigilante.
+In this serial, special utility belts were worn but never used, the villain was not taken from the comics' stories, there was no Batmobile, and Batman was a secret government agent instead of an independent, crime-fighting vigilante.
 This last change was due to the time period's film censors, who would not allow the hero to be seen taking the law into his own hands.
-Naish was originally cast as The Joker, but the character was changed as a Japanese supervillain that was suitable to the patriotic wartime plotline.
+Naish was originally cast as The Joker, but the character was changed to a Japanese supervillain that was suitable to the patriotic wartime plotline.

 Several continuity errors occur, such as Batman losing his cape in a fight but wearing it again after the film only briefly cuts away.
 The opening narration in chapter 1 states that Wayne Manor is in the fictional Gotham City, but his mail in chapter 5 is addressed to Los Angeles.
-In the first chapter, Batman, when hearing the name of Dr. Daka asks "who is that?"
-Then in the last chapter Batman tells Daka he and other enforcers have been looking for Daka since he killed two agents trying to deport him—an element never mentioned in any earlier chapter.
-In the transition between chapters 5 and 6, it is unclear how Batman survived the plane crash which killed two villains who were on the plane with him.
+In the first chapter, Batman, when hearing the name of Dr. Daka, asks, "Who is that?"
+Then, in the last chapter, Batman tells Daka he and other enforcers have been looking for Daka since he killed two agents trying to deport him—an element never mentioned in any earlier chapter.
+In the transition between chapters 5 and 6, it is unclear how Batman survived the plane crash, which killed two villains who were on the plane with him.

-Press releases announced Batman as a "Super Serial", and was Columbia's largest-scale serial production to date.
+Press releases announced Batman as a "Super Serial", and it was Columbia's largest-scale serial production to date.
 The studio gave it a publicity campaign equivalent to a feature film.